Doula, n ( dou;la);

 Meet Savior Doula Services

 Anna possesses over 20 years of experience in hospice and elder care and 10 years of High Acuity Care with EMS.
 She is a Certified End-of-Life-Doula, Certified Companion Doula, Certified Life Planning Doula, and a Certified Administrative Assistant.
 Anna is also the owner of Savior Doula Services and the International Doula Life Movement.
-She also dedicates time to Holistic Care Hospice in San Antonio, TX, as the Bereavement & Volunteer Coordinator and the on-staff End-Of-Life Doula.
+She also dedicates time to Holistic Care Hospice and Caring Hands Hospice in San Antonio, TX, as an on-staff End-Of-Life Doula.

 Please know that you do not have to have a terminal diagnosis or be actively dying in order to use Savior Doula Services.
 We help people who just want to have a conversation about the concerns they have around death and dying, or they have questions about what to expect when a loved one passes, or for anyone who would like to plan ahead.